• Skip to primary navigation

 That said, not all frappes and frappuccinos have coffee.
 For instance, this double chocolate chip frappe is made without any coffee, just like Starbucks!
 So, if you love chocolatey coffee shop drinks but not the excess sugar and carbs, you must try this lightened-up double chocolate chip frappe!

-frappe in a jar with a pink straw.
+Frappe in a jar with a pink straw.

 Why You'll Love This Recipe